Prisons in Switzerland: Nineteenth century developments

 A chapel was often positioned above the central hub; workshops were located below or behind the cell rows.
 The Bern penitentiary had the form of a classic square (constructed in 1826–1836 by Johann Daniel Osterrieth, demolished in 1898), designed for 400 detainees, only a portion of whom were housed in individual cells.
 Most cantonal penitentiaries were built between 1820 and 1870 on the periphery of cantonal capitals.
 Large surrounding walls and barred windows, small and placed high, often oblong, of cellular wings revealed their function.
 Many have been demolished under pressure from urban growth or replaced by constructions intended for other types of sentence and measure execution.

 District prisons annexed to prefectures often met a similar fate: while the Bienne prison has been preserved (constructed in 1886 by Franz Stempowski, became a regional prison), that of Lugano (constructed by Antonio De Filippis and Giuseppe Trezzini behind the court building, opened in 1873) was demolished.

 Agricultural penitentiaries

-By the nineteenth century, penitentiaries linked to agricultural exploitation existed, such as Thorberg (1850), Saint-Jean (1883), Witzwil (1895), Hindelbank (1896, in the castle until 1961, then in new buildings), and Bellechasse (1898).
+By the nineteenth century, penitentiaries linked to agricultural exploitation existed, such as Thorberg (1850), Saint Johannsen (1883), Witzwil (1895), Hindelbank (1896, in the castle until 1961, then in new buildings), and Bellechasse (1898).
 Oberschöngrün (Biberist, 1924), Bochuz (1930, annex to the Plaine de l'Orbe colony founded in 1899), and Wauwilermoos (1949) were constructed in the twentieth century.
 Some of these buildings, including Bellechasse (reconstructed in 1915–1919 by Samuel Blaser), resembled barracks, but most were pavilion colonies.
 Witzwil, composed of five farms, was early considered an example of a semi-open establishment (individual cell block constructed in 1895, new buildings erected in 1980–1985).